-To prepare the printer for a build:
+To install a build sheet and prepare the printer for a build:

-1. Power ON the printer (see "Powering ON the Printer" (page 101) for instructions).
+1. Power ON the printer (see "Powering ON the Printer" (page 114) for instructions).

-Wear proper safety equipment when handling items inside the oven as surfaces within the oven can be very hot.
+Always wear proper heat protective gloves and clothing when handling items inside the oven, as surfaces within the oven can be very hot.